 This cultivar is characterized by flat, ovate-cordiform shaped leaves with acute apices and cordate bases.
 Its leaves are arranged in an alternating fashion and are attached to the stem in a petiolate manner.
 Venation is pinnate.

 It exhibits a smooth and matte leaf lamina with raised sections where there are silver patterns.
 It is unlike the cultivar Scindapsus pictus ‘Exotica’ because it exhibits white variegation.
-Like the ‘Exotica’, it still retains the green base color with silver patterns.
-However, in addition to its unique white variegation, the patterns in the variegated areas are not silver like the ‘Exotica’, but white.
+However, like the ‘Exotica’, it still retains the green base color with silver patterns.

 Bloom and Fruit: